lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 date: 2019-11-18 14:29 -0800
 ---

+## Challenges of Theme Development

+Part of the reason that Shopify theme development is so difficult is that we are not given access to the Model or the Controller layers of a traditional MVC structured repository, places where developers would traditionally store logic.

+As such, we often see Liquid code strewn with complex logic which is difficult to read, modify, fix, or extend.

+We often hedge against this by moving to client-side MVC with a framework such as Vue.JS, which allow us to develop with a proper separation of concerns.

 ## Environment variables

-One of the difficult aspects of theme development is the inability to set or access environment variables, making impossible the separation of concerns required for a proper [12 factor app](https://12factor.net/).
+Environment variables (or the lack thereof) are one of the challenges created by view-only development that Shopify theme development insists on.
+Liquid does not allow `ENV` variables, nor does it not easily lend itself to server-side solutions that would mimic that sort of functionaltiy, rendering adherence to the principles of a proper [12 factor app](https://12factor.net/) nearly impossible.

 In continuing with the theme from above, we move to storing `ENV` variables in `JS`, rather than `Liquid`, which gives us the ability to generate modular,